NVIDIA GeForce 930M

 The NVIDIA GeForce 930M (sometimes also called Nvidia GeForce GT 930M) is a (lower) mid-range, DirectX 11-compatible graphics card for laptops unveiled in March 2015.
 It is based on the last years GeForce 840M.
 In addition to the "normal" 25 Watt 930M, there is also a low power variant with a TDP of 12 Watt and support for DDR3 and GDDR5.
 The DDR3 variant should be approximately 10% slower than the 25 Watt version.
 The performance of the GDDR5 version is still unknown.
 The shader count for these low power 930M are also unknown.
 As the LP version is clocked only at 457 MHz + Boost it may feature more shaders (or a high Boost).

 Update: The N16S-LP variant (5-12 Watt TDP, Low Power version?) will be available with GDDR5 starting in the first quarter of 2016.
+Later in 2016, the successor named GeForce 930MX was released that was available with GDDR5.

 Compared to Kepler, Maxwell has been optimized in several details to increase power efficiency.
 Smaller Streaming Multiprocessors (SMM) with only 128 ALUs (Kepler: 192) and an optimized scheduler should lead to better utilization of the shaders.
 Nvidia promises that a Maxwell SMM with 128 ALUs can offer 90 percent of the performance of a Kepler SMX with 192 ALUs.
 The 930M should feature the full GM108 with 3 SMMs (384 shader cores, 24 TMUs, and 8 ROPs due to the 64-bit interface).